jayozer/vf_knowledgeflow/README.md

 - Max Chunk slider defaults to 1000 tokens and currently cannot be adjusted

 ### 💡 Feedback & Support
 Have suggestions or need help?
-Contact us at jay.ozer@poppydentaltech.com
+Contact me at jay.ozer@poppydentaltech.com